 The Covid-19 pandemic has caused many businesses to close or limit their hours of operation.
 Our local county government has been affected as well.
-Smith County has issued a two week “stay at home” order for all of Smith County residents starting on Friday, March 27, 2020.
-The order is an amendment to Smith County’s Declaration of Local Disaster Due to Public Health Emergency for Smith County, Texas.
+Tyler has issued a two week “stay at home” order for all of Tyler residents starting on Friday, March 27, 2020.
+The order is an amendment to Tyler’s Declaration of Local Disaster Due to Public Health Emergency for Tyler, Texas.
 Many surrounding counties, such as Cherokee County, Gregg County and Van Zandt County have issued similar orders.

 Governor Greg Abbott recently issued an Executive Order suspending many state provisions that affect a person’s right to personal bonds.
 For example, prior to this Order, if a person was detained in jail pending trial and the State was not ready for trial by a certain number of days, the person was entitled to a personal bond or a reduced bond.
 This is no longer true.
 The new Executive Order suspended Article 17.151 of the Texas Code of Criminal Procedure to the extent necessary to prevent any person’s automatic release on personal bond because the State is not ready for trial.